go-spatial/tegola/cache/s3cache/README.md

 # S3Cache

-s3cache is an abstration on top of Amazon Web Services (AWS) Simple Storage Service (S3) which implements the tegola cache interface.
+s3cache is an abstraction on top of Amazon Web Services (AWS) Simple Storage Service (S3) which implements the tegola cache interface.
 To use it, add the following minimum config to your tegola config file:

 ```toml
 [cache]